justinleetyler/justinleetyler.github.io/log.md

 2011-10.
 Bearers of the black staff / Terry Brooks.
 813

 2011-10.
-The life of the cosmos /.
+The life of the cosmos.
 523

 2011-10.
-Five chiefs : / John Paul Stevens.
+Five chiefs / John Paul Stevens.
 347

 2011-10.
 Women in the world's religions, past and present /.
 291

 2011-10.
-Ethics and spirituality at work : / edited by Thierry C. Pauchant.
+Ethics and spirituality at work / edited by Thierry C. Pauchant.
 174

 2011-10.
 A defense of utilitarianism / C. L. Sheng.
 171

 2011-10.
-An autobiography : / Mohandas K. Gandhi ; translated from the original in Gujarati by Mahadev Desai ; with a foreword by Sissela Bok.
+An autobiography / Mohandas K. Gandhi ; translated from the original in Gujarati by Mahadev Desai ; with a foreword by Sissela Bok.
 B

 2011-10.
-Anatomy of the sacred : / James C. Livingston.
+Anatomy of the sacred / James C. Livingston.
 200

 2011-10.
-The Ancient mysteries : / edited by Marvin W. Meyer.
+The Ancient mysteries / edited by Marvin W. Meyer.
 291.1

 2011-10.
-Cape Breton Road : / D.R.
+Cape Breton Road / D.R.
 MacDonald.
 813

 2011-10.
-Clay's way / Blair Mastbaum.
+B.  Clay's way / Blair Mastbaum.
 813

 2011-10.
-Consider Jesus :.
+Consider Jesus.
 242

 2011-10.
-Dragons of autumn twilight /.
+Dragons of autumn twilight / Margaret Weis.
 813

 2011-10.
-Ethics and spirituality at work : / edited by Thierry C. Pauchant.
+Ethics and spirituality at work / edited by Thierry C. Pauchant.
 174

 2011-10.
 Evil and the response of world religion / edited by William Cenkner.
 291